The Water Park near Mehsana city is the most attractive tourist place. It is 15 kms from Bhagyoday Hotel Mehsana.

-Water Park Mehsana is India’s first and Eurasia’s biggest water park in mehsana.
+Water Park Mehsana is India’s first and Eurasia’s biggest water park in mehsana city.
 The Mehsana Water park provides to all guests high standard of services.
 A visit will give a unique fun and adventure joy of water park to people of all ages.
 The quality and safety of the treated water park is of paramount importance to a visitor attraction like this.

 The Mehsana water park provides cool relief on a summer day, and also combines the thrills of an amusement park with the relaxation of a day at the pool.
 In the 10 years since the water park Mehsana opened, these watery playgrounds have become enormously popular, bigger and better than ever, the parks lure families with dozens of slick attractions, from towering slides and twisting rides to Aqua Tubes and rollicking wave pools.

-This the best of water parks in mehsana also offers picnic spots, plenty of lounge chairs, locker rentals and food services.
+This the best of water parks in mehsana city also offers picnic spots, plenty of lounge chairs, locker rentals and food services.

 Information about Modhera